-Type of Development Statutory Publicity Requirement How the Council will publicise applications Major Development: Residential developments involving 10 or more homes, or where the site area is 0.5 hectares or more.
-Other development: 1000m2 floor space or 1.0 hectares Newspaper advertisement (14 days) and either Site notice (21 days) or Neighbour notification (21 days) The Council will: Publish Public Notice in newspaper Notify neighbours with adjoining boundaries to the application site properties Display a site notice at or near the site Consult relevant infrastructure providers Applications subject to Environmental Impact Assessment which are accompanied by an environmental statement Newspaper advertisement (14 days) and Site notice (21 days) The Council will: Publish Public Notice in newspaper Notify neighbours with adjoining boundaries to the application site Display a site notice at or near the site Consult relevant infrastructure providers Application that is a departure from the Local Plan Newspaper advertisement (14 days) and Site notice (21 days) Publish Public Notice in newspaper Notify neighbours with adjoining boundaries to the application site properties Display a site notice at or near the site Application which would affect a right of way to which Part 3 of the Wildlife and Countryside Act 1981 applies Newspaper advertisement (14 days) and Site notice (21 days) Publish Public Notice in newspaper Notify neighbours with adjoining boundaries to the application site Display a site notice at or near the site Minor Development: Residential development involving less than 10 homes.
-Other development: floor space is less than 1000m2 Site Notice (21 days) Or Neighbour notification (21 days) The Council will: Notify neighbours with adjoining boundaries to the application site Display a site notice at or near the site Change of use applications Site Notice or Neighbour Notification The Council will: Notify neighbours with adjoining boundaries to the application site Display a site notice at or near the site Householder developments Site Notice or Neighbour Notification The Council will: Notify neighbours with adjoining boundaries to the application site Display a site notice at or near the site
+Type of Statutory How the Council will publicise Development Publicity applications Requirement Major Development: Residential developments involving 10 or more homes, or where the site area is 0.5 hectares or more.
+Other development: 1000m2 floor space or 1.0 hectares Newspaper advertisement (14 days) and either Site notice (21 days) or Neighbour notification (21 days) The Council will: Publish Public Notice in newspaper Notify neighbours with adjoining boundaries to the application site properties Display a site notice at or near the site (exact location at case officer discretion) Consult relevant infrastructure providers Applications which are accompanied by an environmental statement Newspaper advertisement (14 days) and Site notice (21 days) The Council will: Publish Public Notice in newspaper Notify neighbours with adjoining boundaries to the application site Display a site notice at or near the site Consult relevant infrastructure providers

+Application that is a departure from the Local Plan Newspaper advertisement (14 days) and Site notice (21 days) Publish Public Notice in newspaper Notify neighbours with adjoining boundaries to the application site properties Display a site notice at or near the site Application which would affect a right of way to which Part 3 of the Wildlife and Countryside Act 1981 applies Newspaper advertisement (14 days) and Site notice (21 days) Publish Public Notice in newspaper Notify neighbours with adjoining boundaries to the application site Display a site notice at or near the site Minor Development: Residential development involving less than 10 homes.
+Other development: floor space is less than 1000m2 Site Notice (21 days) Or Neighbour notification (21 days) The Council will: Notify neighbours with adjoining boundaries to the application site Display a site notice at or near the site Change of use applications Site Notice or Neighbour Notification The Council will: Notify neighbours with adjoining boundaries to the application site Display a site notice at or near the site